-The reference to "interest" in this section headed "United Kingdom Taxation" means interest as understood in United Kingdom tax law.
+The references to "interest", "discount" or "premium" in this section headed "United Kingdom Taxation" mean respectively interest, discount or premium as understood in United Kingdom tax law.
 The statements in this section headed "United Kingdom Taxation" do not take any account of any different definitions of interest or principal which may prevail under any other law or which may be created by the terms and conditions of the Notes or any related documentation (e.g. see Condition 7.4 of the Notes).